CitaZane/kaggle-titanic/README.md

 ## Descripion
 * Kaggle username `CitaZane`
 * for easy audit check [kaggle leaderboard](https://www.kaggle.com/competitions/titanic/leaderboard?search=CitaZane) main goal was to get accuracy score at least **0.79**
-* otherwise choose one of the methods below:
+* otherwise to dig deeper into the audit choose one of the methods below:

 ### Using Docker